Skip to content

 Maria Edling Hansson

-- "At present, many businesses are stuck in traditional linear models, but new thinking is necessary," says Maria Edling Hansson, Sustainability Developer at Dalarna Science Park.
+“Many businesses are still stuck in traditional linear models, but it’s essential to think outside the box,” says Maria Edling Hansson, sustainability developer at Dalarna Science Park.

 Maria is a chemical engineer and has been working on environmental and sustainability issues for more than 20 years.
 In her role as a sustainability developer, she meets many entrepreneurs from different industries and she knows that switching to circular strategies is not easy.